Treaty of Fort Stanwix (1768): Treaty

 The treaty also settled land claims between the Six Nations and the Penn family, the proprietors of Pennsylvania, where the lands acquired in 1768 were referred to as the "New Purchase".
 Due to disputes about the physical boundaries of the settlement, however, the final treaty line would not be fully agreed upon for another five years.
 The final portion of the Line of Property in Pennsylvania, called the Purchase line in the State, was fixed in 1773 by representatives from the Six Nations and Pennsylvania who met at a spot called Canoe Place at the confluence of West Branch of the Susquehanna River and Cush Cushion Creek in what is now Cherry Tree, Pennsylvania.

 American settlers pushing westward and opportunities for economic development turned the attention of investors and land speculators to the area west of the Appalachians.
-In response to demands by settlers and speculators, colonial authorities sought further land cessions from the Iroquois and Cherokee.
+In response to demands by settlers and speculators, colonial authorities sought further land cessions from the Haudenosaunee and Cherokee.
 The Treaty of Lochaber with the Cherokee followed in 1770, adjusting boundaries established in the Treaty of Hard Labour, whereby the Cherokee withdrew their claim to parts of the same country, encompassing the south part of present-day West Virginia.